telerik/justmock-docs/advanced-usage/concrete-mocking.md

 # Mock Non-Abstract and Non-Virtual Classes or Members

 The advanced features supported in __Telerik® JustMock__ enables you to mock any class or member, including non-virtual and non-abstract implementations.
-The mocking of **non-abstract classes** is also available in the [free edition]({%slug justmock/basic-usage/non-abstract%}) but the commercial version also includes **mocking of non-abstract and non-virtual members** of classes.
+The mocking of **non-abstract classes** is also available in the [free edition]({%slug justmock/basic-usage/non-abstract%}) but it only supports mocking a concrete class with virtual methods.
+The commercial version also includes **mocking of non-abstract and non-virtual members** of classes.

 >note The commercial edition allows you to mock concrete objects without having to change anything in their interface.

-> This is an Elevated Feature.
+> This is an elevated feature.
 Refer to [this]({%slug justmock/getting-started/commercial-vs-free-version%}) topic to learn more about the differences between the commercial and the free versions of Telerik JustMock.

 Here is the example class we are going to use: